Why Children Need To Learn Self Discipline – 8 Tips To Help Them… And You!

-Using appropriate consequences teach children responsibility and accountability.
-It also can give them a time to reflect on the situation and what they can do differently next time.
+Using appropriate consequences teaches children responsibility and accountability.
+It also can give them time to reflect on the situation and what they can do differently next time.
 A great question to ask yourself is, “What do I want my child to learn from this situation?”

 Here’s a common example.
 Say you discover that your teen stays up late at night – past their bedtime texting or using other forms of social media.
 If they are sleepy the following morning, you can use this as a teachable moment, equating staying up too late with morning fatigue.